-- Money purchase occupational pension scheme (unless you have a fixed or guaranteed benefit)
+- money purchase occupational pension scheme (unless you've a fixed or guaranteed benefit).

 Important things to consider

 There are some important things you need to think about when you're considering transferring a pension.
 Please read the following carefully.
-This list is not exhaustive.
-This information is to help you make your own assessment and to decide if transferring is the right option for you.
-If you're not sure what's best for you, you should seek financial advice.
+This list isn't exhaustive.

 By transferring your pension:

-- you would lose valuable features and benefits you may have under your current plan (such as guarantees, any self-investment option, waiver of contribution or life assurance benefit), and may lose protections (such as tax-free cash or low pension age protection)
+- You could lose valuable features and benefits you may have under your current plan (such as guarantees, any self-investment option, waiver of contribution or life assurance benefit), and may lose protections (such as tax-free cash or low pension age protection).

-- trusts and expressions of wish wouldn't carry over to the pension plan you're transferring to.
+- Trusts and expressions of wish won't carry over to the pension plan you're transferring to.